Wall mounted, forced-air hand dryers.

 LEED (Leadership in Energy and Environmental Design) is an internationally recognized green building certification system, providing third-party verification that a building or community was designed and built using strategies intended to improve performance in metrics such as energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.

-Affected entities shall provide Electric Hand Dryers meeting the following criteria:
+Affected entities shall install Electric Hand Dryers meeting the following criteria:

 - Certification by Underwriters Laboratory, Inc., with UL labels.